-- 1. Open the phone or tablet's Settings app 🥹. - 2.
-Tap Connected devices >> Connection preferences >> Bluetooth. - 3.
-Ensure Bluetooth is turned on. - 4.
-Tap Pair new device. - 5.
-Tap the name of the Bluetooth device to be paired with the phone or tablet. - 6.
-Follow any on-screen steps.
+- 1. Open your phone or tablet's Settings app 3 - 2.
+Tap Connected devices >> Connection preferences >> Bluetooth; make sure Bluetooth is turned on - 3.
+Tap Pair new device - 4.
+Tap the name of the Bluetooth device you want to pair with your phone or tablet - 5.
+Follow any on-screen steps